wwwportal/Kalima/Corpus/Chapters/A Model for Global Transformation.md

-Context: This paper emerged out of a dialogue with an argumentative part of myself who insists on creating increasingly comprehensive human control systems as the only way to bring about global order.
+Context: This article emerged out of a dialogue with an argumentative part of myself who insists on creating increasingly comprehensive human control systems as the only way to bring about global order.
 He doesn't want to admit it but his attachment to this perspective is due to his desire to get credit (recognition, praise, etc) for the resulting change.
-His masking argument is that

 The current and most prevalent model for global transformation revolves around direct human control through laws and enforcement—essentially, a system where compliance is compelled through man-made systems of governance.